SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 Add the subscription `GET/>` for the queue to attract _any_ HTTP GET requests to the queue.
 Click "Create":
 ![alt-text-here](gfx/q_mgr8.png)

-Negative
+> aside negative
-: **Note:** if you'd like to use another HTTP verb -- e.g. HTTP POST -- then enter a different/another subscription here: e.g. `POST/>` or restrict it to just the path you want: `GET/query`)
+> **Note:** if you'd like to use another HTTP verb -- e.g. HTTP POST -- then enter a different/another subscription here: e.g. `POST/>` or restrict it to just the path you want: `GET/query`)

 You can read more about Wilecard Topic Subscriptions [here](https://docs.solace.com/PubSub-Basics/Wildcard-Charaters-Topic-Subs.htm)